mashlol/wc3-orpg/README.md

 You might also have to modify your wc3 executable path in `compile/build.sh`, since it only checks a couple of places.

 Open the “git bash” file which you downloaded from the git website (Mines in `C:\Program Files\Git\git-bash.exe`).
-Type the following:
+Run the following:

 ```
 cd ~